Authentic Lessons for 21st Century Learning

 Engage

-A Quick Draw activity will engage students in thinking about how to describe various geometric figures.
+A Quick Draw activity engages students in thinking about how to describe various geometric figures.

 Explore